-Projects and activities that are recommended for review will be presented to the Operations Review Committee with a brief analysis from the general secretary.
+Programs or offerings that are recommended for review will be presented to the Operations Review Committee with a brief analysis from the general secretary.

-Any project or activity that the Operations Review Committee considers necessary for review will be forwarded to the Board for consideration as to whether a more thorough review of the project or activity should be done by the Operations Review Committee or another committee with subject-matter responsibility.
-(September 2017 Mtg., Bd.
+Any programs or offerings that the Operations Review Committee considers necessary for review will be forwarded to the Board for consideration as to whether a more thorough review of the project or activity should be done by the Operations Review Committee or another committee with subject-matter responsibility.
+(April 2021 Mtg., Bd.
 Dec.
-24)
+144)